pactflow/example-consumer-cypress/README.md

 1. Cypress tests the React website running at `http://localhost:3000`.
 1. Pact tests within the Cypress suite mock out network calls, generating a contract file that captures the interactions between the two systems.
 The contract is stored in `pacts/pactflow-example-consumer-cypress-pactflow-example-provider.json` if test run was successful.
-2. The contract is then published to a publicly available Pactflow account at https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer-cypress/latest (login with username: `dXfltyFMgNOFZAxr8io9wJ37iUpY42M` / password: `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`, example build https://github.com/pactflow/example-consumer-cypress/workflows)
+2. The contract is then published to a publicly available PactFlow account at https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer-cypress/latest (login with username: `dXfltyFMgNOFZAxr8io9wJ37iUpY42M` / password: `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`, example build https://github.com/pactflow/example-consumer-cypress/workflows)
 3. Provider build is triggered by a webhook to validate the contract that was just published (e.g. https://github.com/pactflow/example-provider/workflows).
 4. Run `can-i-deploy` to see if the Web App is compatible with the Product API and if it is safe to release to production.

 ## Running the project

 - Run `npm i` to install cypress and related dependencies
-- Start the react app: `make mocked` (this uses a stubbed backend provided by [Pactflow](https://pactflow.io/features))
+- Start the react app: `make mocked` (this uses a stubbed backend provided by [PactFlow](https://pactflow.io/features))
 - Run Cypress in GUI mode: `npm cypress:open:stubbed`
 - Run Cypress in CLI mode: `npm cypress:run:stubbed`